1.2 Shared Reality and Modeling

-The building of a common body of knowledge by humanity has only been possible due to the assumption of a shared external reality whose regular patterns can be studied empirically and due to the constant updating of knowledge in light of new evidence.
-These patterns are studied and communicated through a process of simplification and analogizing called scientific modeling.
+Humanity has been able to build a common body of knowledge through the assumption of a shared external reality, with patterns of sufficient regularity that they can be studied empirically by many people, with observations shared and accumulated.
+These patterns are represented through a process of simplification and analogizing called scientific modeling.

 The Lesson in Context